-Investments as of December 31, 2019 and 2018, consist of certificates of deposit, which are classified as Level 2 pursuant to the valuation hierarchy and are valued using maturity and interest rate as observable inputs.
+Investments as of December 31, 2020 and 2019, consist of certificates of deposit, which are classified as Level 2 pursuant to the valuation hierarchy and are valued using maturity and interest rate as observable inputs.

 The beneficial interest in assets is classified as Level 3 pursuant to the valuation hierarchy.
 Valuation is determined based on the net asset value of the pooled assets and the Organization's ownership interest in the pool.
 Management reviews detailed information about the pool on a quarterly basis and evaluates its proportional share to substantiate the valuation.
 The Organization estimates the fair value of investments within its scope using the net asset value (or its equivalent) per share of the investments as of the Community Foundation's measurement dates.
-The Organization's policy is to recognize transfers in and transfers out at the beginning of the period in which the event or change in circumstances occurred.